tofighi/tutorials/elk/README.md

 **curl http://localhost:9200/**

+If you can see some reports about your elasticsearch, it means your elasticsearch running correctly.

+## Running Logstash
 * Download car dataset and **cars_logstash.conf** directly to the VM by running this command in a new SSH window

-**wget http://sinamedialab.com/repository/documents/datasets/kaggle/cars.csv -O cars.csv**
+** **wget http://sinamedialab.com/repository/documents/datasets/kaggle/cars.csv -O cars.csv**
-**wget http://sinamedialab.com/repository/documents/datasets/elk/cars_logstash.conf -O cars_logstash.conf**
+** **wget http://sinamedialab.com/repository/documents/datasets/elk/cars_logstash.conf -O cars_logstash.conf**

 * Open new ssh window and run the following command in your home directory:

 **logstash/bin/logstash -f  cars_logstash.conf**

+## Running Kibana
 * Open new ssh window and run the following:

 **kibana/bin/kibana**